 8 hours after implantation:

-The Diva Cup must be removed every 12 hours.
+I remembered The Diva Cup must be removed every 12 hours.
 I became a little anxious and decided that it was time after I returned home from yoga class.
 I crouched awkwardly in my leggings over my toilet.
-I felt for the stem and found it.
+I felt for the stem at the base of the cup and found it easily.
 I tried to pull the cup out but it wouldn’t budge.
-I started having a panic attack and started to imagine my floor flooded with menstrual flow.
+I started having a panic attack because it was stuck.
+If I pulled any harder I could’ve splattered the walls.
 Oh god my boyfriend would kill me (not really).
-I then remember reading a Dive Cup page about vaginal strengthening with kegel exercises.
-Well, unbeknownst to all, my kegels are strong and I vaginally pushed the cup out and I am pulling on the temp with my fingers.
-The Diva Cup easily slides out into my hands.
+I then remember reading a Dive Cup page about vaginal strengthening and kegel exercises.
+Well, unbeknownst to all, my kegels are strong and I vaginally pushed the cup out as I was pulling on the stem.
+The Diva Cup easily slid out into my hand.
 Yahoo!

 I actually wake up in 11 hours.
-I do feel very “moist” down there and decide there’s no better time than now to check!
-I check and I experience no blood on my gusset of my Shakti shorts.
+I do feel very “moist” down there and decide there’s no better time than now to check.
+I checked and I experience no blood on my gusset of my sleeping shorts.
 Yahoo!
-I empty the cup I check my cup and it’s now 3/4 full.
+I removed the cup and notice it’s 3/4 full.
 I am very impressed at how much this little gal holds.
 I then clean the cup with Softsoap and re-insert it into my VJJ.
 I notice that the insertion is becoming easier.
 I have now cut the insertion process by 32 seconds! *applauds*

 I check the cup 12 hours later and it’s 3/4 full.
-My pants are still safe and I still have not experienced any problems with the Diva Cup!
-I am thoroughly impressed!
+My pants are still safe and I still have not experienced any problems with the Diva Cup.
+I was thoroughly impressed!

 Same process as the day before, BUT today…I decide to wear my grey herringbone lululemon WUPs.